nattlip/com.jilles.rfxcom.2/README.md

 			added Faak rollershutter Easywave device working with the Eldat Rx09

-27-02-2018  deleted temphum driver incorperated it in overall oregon driver
+27-02-2018  deleted temphum driver, incorperated it in overall oregon driver
-            added supprt for oregon temp , rain  and uv devices, so functionalitxý is same as orgeon app added flow trigger for received X10 on off commands
+            added supprt for oregon temp , rain  and uv devices, so functionality is same as orgeon app added flow trigger for received X10 on off commands